Tips and tricks

 yellow warning lines will appear in the areas where the perceived loudness (a.k.a. the root mean square loudness) is way lower than the peak loudness, which is considered

-harmfulunhealthy: in my setup it typically means that I have some redundant duplicate notes at the same place.
+harmfulunhealthy: in my setup it typically means that I have some redundant duplicate notes in the same place.

 Spacebar panning